Iraq–Poland relations: Iraq War

 In 2003, Poland participated in the U.S.-led 2003 invasion of Iraq, sending about 200 special forces initially.
 During the Iraq War, Poland was responsible for the Polish zone in Iraq, between Baghdad and Basra; this was one of the four occupation zones in Iraq at the time.
 Within Poland, there was some disappointment over a sense "that Poland derived too little benefit from its deployment: its efforts to end the visa requirement for the U.S. were rebuffed, and its military complained that it did not get as much financial assistance as it had expected."

+Despite its military contribution, Polish companies faced difficulties securing major U.S.-led reconstruction contracts.
+In 2004, the Polish and Spanish governments protested when a $327 million logistics contract was awarded to a U.S.-based start-up instead of their firms.
+Additionally, the Polish state-owned defense company Bumar accused the Coalition Provisional Authority of overlooking its $558 million security proposal.

 In 2006, more than 10,500 Polish troops were in Iraq.
 At the end of 2008, all 900 Polish troops remaining in Iraq were withdrawn, with about a dozen Polish military advisors remaining.

 Anti-ISIL coalition

 After the Islamic State of Iraq and the Levant threatened Iraq in 2014, Poland provided humanitarian aid to Iraq and gave political support to Operation Inherent Resolve, but hesitated for nearly two years before joining the anti-ISIL military campaign in June 2016.
 Poland has been an active member of the anti-ISIL coalition since.